morganmayday/tayen-core/archetypes/maven/warden.md

 > fluff text here

 The warden's key ability is Intuition.
-Their primary skills are Recall Occult Lore and Track Down, and they are trained in Ear to the Ground and one other Recall Lore option.
+Their primary skills are Recall Occult Lore and Track Down, and they receive a rank in Ear to the Ground and one other Recall Lore option.

 | Level | Abilities |
 | ----- | --------- |